max5961/install-symlinks/README.md

 This package essentially does two things:

 1. Installs local packages from your system using npm.
-This is to check for dependencies.
-2. Removes the package from node_modules and replaces it with a symlink.
+2. Removes and replaces the entry point(s) for your package with a symlink.

 If dependency changes made to your linked package after the package has been linked are breaking to your project, this will silently ignore that and continue to use the updated package.
-If your linked package updates dependencies, you should run `npx symlink` again.
+If your linked package updates dependencies, you should run `npx symlink --update` again.

 ---